Java Academy Logo

 What is a Monolithic Architecture?

-A monolithic application is built as a single, unified unit where all components—UI, business logic, and data access—are tightly connected.
+A monolithic application is built as a single, unified unit where all components—UI, business logic, and data access—are tightly coupled.

-All features are developed, deployed, and scaled together as one application.
+All features are deployed and scaled together as one application.

 Key Characteristics of Monoliths